riverbed/Riverbed-Community-Toolkit/101-instrument-dotnet-app-on-windows/README.md

 1. Find your **CustomerID**, for example *12341234-12341234-13241234*
 2. Grab **SaaS Analysis Server Host**, for example *agents.apm.myaccount.aternity.com*
-3. Download the **Windows Latest Agent** installer
+3. Download the **Windows Latest Agent** installer, for example *AppInternals_Agent_12.1.0.597_Win.exe*

 ### Download the installer for dotnet SDK

-Go to https://dotnet.microsoft.com/download/dotnet/3.1 to download the latest installer for Windows.
+Go to https://dotnet.microsoft.com/download/dotnet/3.1 to download the latest installer for Windows, for example *dotnet-sdk-3.1.415-win-x64.exe*

 ### Store the installers into your storage